 What should you do when you see a helicopter trying to land?May 30, 2018

 Running the distance of 10k is no easy challenge.
 Running 10K with a missing kneecap is an even harder one.

-Andrew continues: ‘’It's now been six years since Ali was rescued by the Great Western Air Ambulance Charity, yet our memories of the care and support Pete Sadler and his team provided us with remain crystal clear.’’
+Andrew continues: ‘’It's now been many years since Ali was rescued by the Great Western Air Ambulance Charity, yet our memories of the care and support Pete Sadler and his team provided us with remain crystal clear.’’

 The challenge day

-Ali truly is an inspiration to us all and reminds us that we should never give up on when times are hard.
+Ali truly is an inspiration to us all and reminds us that we should never give up when times are hard.

 Inspired by Ali's story?
 Find out more about how you can run for GWAAC here.